kaosf/dotfiles/README.md

 git clone https://bitbucket.org/kaosf/dotfiles.git # read only
 ```

-Go to `dotfiles` directory and execute `setup.sh`, and then the symbolic links will be generated.
+Go to `dotfiles` directory and execute `setup`, and then the symbolic links will be generated.

 ```
 cd dotfiles
-./setup.sh
+./setup

-./x-setup.sh # for X (e.g. Desktop Edition, VNC Server)
+./x-setup # for X (e.g. Desktop Edition, VNC Server)
 ```

 ## License